Chapter 7 vs. Chapter 11 vs. Chapter 13

 Chapter 7 is generally cheaper than Chapters 13 or 11.
 With the former, you must pay your attorney upfront.
 With the latter, you may be able to pay part of your fee over time as part of your plan.
 Chapter 11 is generally the most expensive due to the higher filing fees and cost of the legal work involved.

-In Hialeah use a trusted credit repair companyHow long does it take them to repair my credit?
+In Hialeah use a trusted credit repair companyHow can I rebuild my credit after bankruptcy?